HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 ###### PDDI Configuration Items
 {:.no_toc}
-The CDS Service MAY process configuration options sent as within an extension resource with the CDS Hooks request in the field `pddi-configuration-items`.
+The CDS Service MAY process configuration options sent as within an extension resource with the CDS Hooks request in the field `configuration-items`.
 At the present time, there are no standard configuration options for the basic implementation of PDDI CDS.
 Balloting such options as a standard is for future work.
 While not a recommendation, some examples can be shown.
 One example would be a configuration such as `alert-non-serious` that accepts accepts a Boolean value indicating to the CDS service if it should provide alerts for PDDIs that have an indicator other than 'serious'.
 Another example would be a configuration such as `show-evidence-support`  indicating to the CDS service that it should provide more detailed evidence support for its alerts.

 ##### Prefetch